Tom Gola: New York Knicks (1962 to1966)

+The Warriors moved to San Francisco before the start of the 1962–63 season.
+In early December, the Warriors traded Gola to the last-place New York Knicks for Willie Nauls and Ken Sears.
+At the time, the Knicks were struggling in all aspects and believed Gola could help improve the Knicks in a variety of areas.
+Gola was also a fan-favorite in New York because of his successes as a college player in Madison Square Garden.
+Gola was later selected to the Madison Square Garden Hall of Fame and All-Time Team.
+He played in 52 games for the Knicks in 1962–63, averaged 12 points, 7.1 rebounds, and 4.3 assists per game, and was named to the All-Star team for the fourth consecutive season.

+Gola played three more seasons with the Knicks (1963 to 1966).
+Gola still made his home in Philadelphia, and the trade brought him closer to his family.
+Gola commuted from Philadelphia to New York when playing for the Knicks.
+In the 1963–64 season, Gola was named an All-Star for the fifth consecutive season.
+He averaged 29.1 minutes per game and led the Knicks in total assists that year.
+In 1964–65, Gola played in 77 games, starting 41, and averaging 22.4 minutes, seven points, 4.1 rebounds and 2.9 assists per game.
+In his final NBA season (1965–66), Gola played in 74 games, averaging 15.2 minutes per game as a reserve.

+During his NBA playing career, Gola averaged a double-double for three consecutive seasons (1957 to 1960), and was named an All-Star five times.
+Over his career, Gola averaged 32.3 minutes, 11.3 points, eight rebounds and 4.2 assists per game.

 Coaching career

 La Salle (1968–1970)

 In 1968, Gola returned to his alma mater as head coach, leading the Explorers to a 37–13 record during his two-year stay.
 He was called in to pull the program out of trouble after a scandal under prior leadership.
 He was named Coach of the Year by Philadelphia and New York journalists.
 He led the Explorers to a 23–1 record during the 1968–69 season, but La Salle had been barred from the NCAA tournament before the season because an alumnus had offered some players "no-show" jobs.
 Many consider the 1968-1969 La Salle team, which was ranked second in the nation, the greatest team in Philadelphia city college basketball history, though barred from tournament play.

-Political career

-In 1968, Gola was elected to the Pennsylvania State House as a Republican, representing the Northeast Philadelphia-based 170th District.
-A change to the State Constitution made earlier that year had reorganized House seats into legislative districts, replacing the old system of allotting seats on an at-large, county-wide basis.
-This made Gola the first person to represent the newly created district.
-Ultimately, Gola would not finish-out his first term in the House, opting instead to seek the office of Philadelphia City Controller in 1969.
-He scored an 80,000-vote victory over Democrat Charles Peruto in the general election, and took office the following January.

-Gola was defeated, however, in his bid for a second term in 1973 by Democrat William Klenk.
-His defeat was part of a broader setback for Republicans in the city that year, as Arlen Specter lost his bid for a third term as District Attorney of Philadelphia.
-Gola made his final attempt at elected office in 1983, when he sought the office of Mayor of Philadelphia.
-He came in last in the three-man Republican primary, behind Congressman Charlie Dougherty and the winner, John Egan, who went on to lose the fall general election to Wilson Goode.
+Honors